 Students who are or have been married are not eligible to attend classes at CCS.
+Those who become involved in a pregnancy must withdraw from the school and will no longer be eligible for enrollment.

 Continuous Enrollment

 As the parent or guardian of a Clarksville Christian School student, I acknowledge and agree that I have full authority to enter into the Contract of Continuous Enrollment with Clarksville Christian School, Inc. I understand and agree that the contract is valid and binding until my child graduates from Clarksville Christian School, unless I complete the Opt-Out Form during the time period set forth each year.